-The 2013/14 - 2015/16 Service Plan outlines the strategic priorities of the Commission as it works towards its vision of being the leading oil and gas regulator in Canada.
+The 2013/14 - 2015/16 Revised Service Plan outlines the strategic priorities of the Commission as it works towards its vision of being the leading oil and gas regulator in Canada.
 The Commission's single-window regulatory model is being sought out by other jurisdictions nationally and internationally.
 The performance measures contained in this plan support the strategic direction of the organization and the corresponding targets represent an extensive review of the operating environment, risk analysis and past performance.

-This Service Plan was prepared under the direction of the Board of Directors in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
+This Revised Service Plan was prepared under the direction of the Board of Directors in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
 The plan is consistent with the government's fiscal plan and strategic priorities expressed in the BC Jobs Plan, Natural Gas Strategy, the BC Energy Plan, and the Government's Letter of Expectations.
-All significant assumptions, events, policy requirements and identified risks, as of [date of release], 2013 have been considered in preparing the plan.
+To the best of our knowledge the significant assumptions, policy decisions, events and identified risks are current and have been considered in preparing this plan.